 Mycoplasma tends to affect a few birds in the flock but IB spreads within a few days to the whole flock.
-I.B. causes respiratory disease and kidney damage in growers and oviduct infection in adult hens which can cause wrinkled egg shells as well as a reduction in egg laying.
-It can also affect the ability of the bird to produce thick albumen (white).
-Commercial flocks vaccinate against Newcastle disease and infectious bronchitis at the same time.
-Survivors of IB are immune but will always be carriers.
+I.B. causes respiratory disease and kidney damage in growers and oviduct infection in adult hens which can cause wrinkled egg shells, as well as a reduction in egg laying.
+It can also affect the ability of the bird to produce thick albumen (white) which means eggs can have watery whites.

 Species Affected: All but especially turkeys and chickens.

 Other Names: I.B, avian infectious bronchitis.

 Symptoms: In growers: Gasping, coughing and wheezing / chirping.
 After a couple of weeks, sometimes nervous system problems – twisted neck, droopy wings, dragging legs.
 In adults: Wheezing, green droppings, soft-shelled eggs or drop in egg production and later on, nervous system symptoms twisted neck, droopy wings, dragging legs, death.
 Sometimes mortality rate can be very high, especially during colder weather.

 Transmission: By inhaling the virus via respiratory discharges from carriers or ingesting it via excretions e.g contaminated feed.